Trump says U.S. reaches trade deals with Japan, no vote needed

 “My Administration looks forward to continued collaboration with the Congress on further negotiations with Japan to achieve a comprehensive trade agreement that results in more fair and reciprocal trade between the United States and Japan,” Trump said.

+Trump said after the G7 summit last month that he was not considering auto tariffs “at this moment”.

+For Trump, the signing of even a partial trade deal with Japan centered largely on agriculture would provide some relief to U.S. farmers who have been battered by a 14-month U.S.-China trade war and lost market share.

-Reporting by Eric Beech; Editing by Mohammad Zargham & Shri Navaratnam
+Reporting by David Lawder and Eric Beech; Editing by Shri Navaratnam and Sandra Maler